British Gas accidentally takes double from 20,000 bank accounts

 Some were left unexpectedly overdrawn by the error, meaning they then had to pay unauthorised overdraft fees as well as their bill.
 British Gas said customers would have to wait until Wednesday to get their money back.

 An expert at thinkmoney commented: "This is an example of one of the many unexpected costs that can leave people out of pocket, and in some cases overdrawn.
 We all expect to have to pay for the occasional car or boiler repairs, but this demonstrates how some costs can go undetected until you check your bank balance.

 "For this reason it's a good idea for people to either make sure they have an agreed overdraft facility in place, or to find a bank account that doesn't charge for accidental overdrafts."

-If you're looking for a bank account that doesn't charge for unexpected costs that take you into the red, the thinkmoney Personal Account could help.
+If you're looking for a bank account that doesn't charge for unexpected costs that take you into the red, the thinkmoney Managed Current Account could help.
 It also doesn't charge for missed or rejected payments, giving you less to worry about.

 Apply for a thinkmoney Managed Current Account today.